 Open Data SGF

-We have begun collecting links to data sources in the Springfield Missouri area.
+We are collecting links to data sources in the Springfield Missouri area.
 If you are aware of a useful data resource not already listed here, please Contact Us with details.
-If you convert data to a format that is easier to consume, please contact us with a link to the website or GitHub report containing the data.
+If you convert data to a format that is easier to consume, please contact us with a link to the API, website, or code repo (e.g. GitHub).

 Open data sources from local, city, county, state, and federal government sources.